gcross/LogicGrowsOnTrees/TUTORIAL.md

 This program simply calls `mainForExploreTree` with the following arguments:

-1. the driver, which in this case was imported from Threads
+1. the `driver`, which in this case was imported from `Threads`

-2.  a Term which specifies that our program takes a single required positional argument for the board size:
+2.  a `Term` which specifies that our program takes a single required positional argument for the board size:

     ```haskell